th3hamburgler/Ahoy/README.md

 # AHOY!

 Ahoy! is a CodeIgniter library for managing you sites navigational menus.
+Add menu items and generate a list of links.

 ## Features: